Synthux-Academy/simple-touch-instruments/daisyduino/TouchBass/README.md

 # THIS IS SIMPLE BASS

+⚠️ This is archived version.
+Up to date version including MIDI functionality and latests fixes is [here](https://github.com/Synthux-Academy/TouchBass). ⚠️

 ## QUICK INSTALL
 Download the [Binary file](https://github.com/Synthux-Academy/simple-touch-instruments/raw/main/daisyduino/TouchBass/TouchBass.bin) and flash using the [Daisy Seed web programmer](https://electro-smith.github.io/Programmer/)